chevereto/vps/README.md

 ### New

-The [new.sh](common/new.sh) script downloads Chevereto and configures Apache HTTP Web server, MySQL, CRON and FFmpeg.
+The [new.sh](common/new.sh) script downloads Chevereto and configures Apache HTTP Web server, MySQL and CRON.
 Its purpose is to prepare for [Chevereto Installation](https://v4-docs.chevereto.com/application/installing/installation.html).

 This is intended to brand new installations and it should run after [prepare](#prepare) as it assumes that the system stack is ready.